Common Perceptions About Corporate-Owned Veterinary Practices:

 https://www.pets.care/interview-with-ivpa-president-bonnie-bragdon/

-- CARE for Pets,™ conducts an exclusive interview with the President of the Independent Veterinary Practitioners Association (IVPA) about the value of independently owned & locally operated animal hospitals to pet owners.
+- CARE for Pets,™ conducts an exclusive interview with the president of the Independent Veterinary Practitioners Association (IVPA) about the value of independently owned & locally operated animal hospitals to pet owners.